mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 target: new RouteHandler(ctx => HandleRequest(ctx))
 ```

 where a custom route handler is defined.
-That custom route handler, finally, is where the composition happens.
+Finally, in the custom route handler is where composition happens.

-`HandleGetRequest` does 5 things:
+`HandleRequest` does 5 things:

 1. Retrieves from the `IoC/DI` container all instances implementing either `IHandleRequests` or `ISubscribeToCompositionEvents`
 2. Filters out, calling `Matches`, all the one not interested in handling the current request